JasonRanoa/jasonranoa.github.io/docs/topology_munkres_solutions/topology_munkres_solutions.md

 # Solutions to Munkres, Topology
 {: .no_toc }

-Here are solutions to selected problems in the textbook, Topology by Munkres 2e, sorted by chapter.
+Here are my solutions to selected problems in the textbook, Topology by Munkres 2e, sorted by chapter.
 {: .fs-6 .fw-300 }

+Please note that these solutions may be incorrect.
+If you've found an error, please let me know via my email, jasonranoa1102@gmail.com.